 Don’t take the easy way out.
 Describe what you want to do.
 Prove it makes sense.
 Get people behind you.
 Then whatever you do has a much better chance of succeeding.

 This one is often used by a leader who gets frustrated and wants to shut down questions about a debatable decision or a seemingly impossible goal: “Listen, folks, failure is simply not an option.”
 (Strikes table or podium with fist.)

 Failure is always a possibility.
 Just because you say it isn’t doesn’t make it so.
 Don’t reach for a platitude.
 Justify your decision.
 Answer the hard questions.
 If you can’t, maybe your decision isn’t so wise after all.

 Because hey, your wheel might turn out to be a better wheel, which means my wheel wasn’t so great.
 And we can’t have that.

 Here’s another shutdown statement.
 “It is what it is” really means, “I’m too lazy to try to make it different, so for gosh sake stop talking about it.”
 “It is what it is” is only true if you take the easy way out by letting “it” remain “it.”

 This article appeared on Inc.com and is written by Jeff Haden.
 Jeff Haden learned much of what he knows about business and technology as he worked his way up in the manufacturing industry.
 You can follow him on twitter @jeff_hadenThanks

 The author uses life stories to demystify the day -to -day Human Resources Challenges we face at work.
-His HR Blog – Human Resources Blog endeavours to simplify the HR jargon.
+His HR Blog ?
+Human Resources Blog endeavors to simplify the HR jargon.